git-user-cpp/mini_database/README.md

 # mini_database

-This database is implemented in the C++ programming language.
+This database is implemented in C++ programming language.
 It was developed in order to complete the task of the course work.

 ## ⚠️ LICENSE ⚠️